Quantum Information Dynamics of QED$_2$ in Expanding de Sitter Universe: Acknowledgments

-This work is supported by the NSF under Grant No. OSI-2328774 (KI), by the Israeli Science Foundation Excellence Center, the US-Israel Binational Science Foundation, the Israel Ministry of Science (YO).
+The work of KI was supported by the U.S. Department of Energy, Office of Science, under Contract No.DE-SC0026415 and in part by the NSF under Grant No. OSI-2328774 in particular, on the connection between quantum fundamentals and quantum systems.
+The work of YO was supported by the Israeli Science Foundation Excellence Center, the US-Israel Binational Science Foundation, the Israel Ministry of Science.